donsheehy/greedypermutation/code/docs/source/clustergraph.rst

 - `__init__(self, points)` It starts with an iterable of points.
 The first point will be the center of the default cluster and all other points will be placed inside.
 - `addcluster(self, center)` Add a new cluster with the given center.
 Update the clusters (by distance) and the edges of the graph.
-- `addnextgreedypoint` - Find the next point in the greedy permutation and add a new cluster centered there. *Maybe this belongs in `clarkson.py`.*
 - `closenbrs(self, u)` Iterates over the neighbors of `u` that are close enough to be real neighbors.
-Any extra edges are removed.
+Any extra edges are removed quietly behind the scenes.